BOARD OF DIRECTORS

 Mr. Cadieux graduated with a Bachelor of Science degree in business from the University of Tulsa in 1989.
 He began his full-time career with QuikTrip on the graveyard shift just after graduating.
 He is married with two children, and in his free time he enjoys auto racing, snow skiing and aviation.

 Emily Kaiser is a journalist and adviser to media companies with a focus on building diverse, inclusive newsrooms.
 She invests in media startups with a track record of showcasing underrepresented voices.
 Ms. Kaiser is chairman of Global Press Institute, which trains and employs women journalists in developing media markets to report from some of the least-covered places on earth.
-She serves as a mentor for the New Voices fellowship at the Aspen Institute, where she coaches and edits development experts from around the world.
-She is also an adjunct professor, teaching undergraduate journalism and writing.
+She serves as Associate Director for the New Voices fellowship at the Aspen Institute, which provides media and advocacy training to development experts from around the world.

 Ms. Kaiser earned her Bachelor of Science in journalism from Northwestern University’s Medill School of Journalism, and studied Arabic at American University in Cairo.
 Originally from Tulsa, she currently lives in Washington, DC, with her husband, two sons and a rather spoiled beagle.

 Originally from Tulsa, Oklahoma, Leah Kaiser is a longtime resident of Chicago, Illinois where she is a consultant in the nonprofit sector working primarily in the arts and culture field.
 She reviews grant requests for Chicago-based foundations, assessing program quality and management at applicant organizations representing a wide range of artistic disciplines and cultural backgrounds.